 The last option is volume correction.
 This option directs the HBLT to calibrate itself to remove the HBLT internal compliance when reporting total volume to Pressure Manager.
-Using this option replaces the default volume correction table.
-Use this option only when using the Pressure Manager Protocol.
+Use this option only when using the Pressure Manager Protocol or remote operation settings.
 Calibrate and purge the HBLT prior to volume calibration.

-If you select Volume Correction, the HBLT displays a text screen prompting you to close the outlet with a steel (not plastic) plug.
+If you select Volume Correction, the HBLT displays a text screen prompting you to open and then close the outlet valve.
 Press the OK button to continue or the ESC button to cancel.
-Pressing OK opens a status screen that displays the current pressure and goal pressure.
+Pressing OK opens a status screen that displays the current pressure.
 Wait until the HBLT displays the finished message and then press the ESC button.
-Pressing the ESC button during the volume calibration leaves the HBLT with the default volume correction table.
+Pressing the ESC button during the volume calibration leaves the HBLT with no volume correction table.

-To check the calibration, run Pressure Manager and execute a ramp test that ramps up slowly to the maximum psi and back down to zero.
+To check the volume calibration, cap the HBLT outlet and run Pressure Manager and execute a ramp test that ramps up slowly to the maximum psi and back down to zero.
 Make sure the volume is set to Volume Total.
-The resulting volume trace (blue line) should appear flat with a variation less that +- 0.1 cc.
-The trace may not be flat near zero psi and maximum psi due to lash in the HBLT hardware.
+The resulting volume trace (blue line) should appear flat at zero PSI with a variation less that +/- 0.1 cc.